JoseluCross/cryptoJKA/README.md

-CryptoJKA Version 0.3.0 28/03/2016
+CryptoJKA Version 0.4.0 29/03/2016

 GENERAL USSAGE NOTES
 --------------------
 Encrypt and decrypt raw text.
-In this version the text must be of maximum 1023 caracter The pass must be of maximum 31 characters.
+In this version the text must be of maximum 1 MB of caracter The pass must be of maximum 64 characters.

-If you put fewer characters you need push intro twice to input the information.
+Options:
+	 -f [file_name],	input file
+	 -o [file_name],	output file (default : crypt.out)
+	 -p [text],		password (default: pass)
+	 -t [text],		text (default: text)
+					If you put -f and -t, text have preference
+	 -e,			encrypt mode
+	 -d,			decrypt mode
+	 -r [number],		with random generation [number of character] -h,			show this box

 Contact
 -------